serpentz/Home/README.md

 The design of this widget is based on different information "blocks".
 Each block resides in a separate `.coffee` file.
 This way each modular block can refresh at different frequencies and it's easier to customize.

 The file `theme.coffee` refreshes most quickly because it detects which desktop is active.
 The less delay on a desktop change, the less delay on the theme switch.
+Theme switches will affect all elements with the `themeable` class.

 The file `style.coffee` imports a single base CSS file that affects all blocks of the widget.
 You can add block-specific customization in the `style:` section of each block.